-The provider shall submit a detailed and specific imaging report that correlates with clinical findings of the requested procedure.
-In the absence of the detailed report, the provider will be required to submit a report from an independent radiologist.
+For x-ray interpretation, the provider shall submit a detailed imaging description that correlates with clinical findings of the requested procedure.
+In the absence of a detailed description, the provider may submit a report from an independent radiologist.
 The results of all imaging studies should correlate with the clinical findings in support of the requested procedure.